-The City of Edmonton delivers programs and services necessary to maintain and enhance our high standard of living.
+Budgets help the City deliver programs and services necessary to maintain and enhance our high standard of living.

 Provincial legislation states that municipalities must produce a balanced budget.
 The City collects the amount of tax required to balance the budget after all other revenue sources are considered.

-The annual operating budget of about $2.5 billion maintains the services, programs and infrastructure that support 878,000 citizens within our growing city.
+The annual operating budget of about $2.5 billion maintains the services, programs and infrastructure that support Edmonton’s 899,450 residents.

 November 27, 2015